 4. BMP Simulation Module - Provides process-based simulation of flow and pollutant transport for a wide range of structural BMPs.
 Its designed allows new BMPs and alternative simulation techniques to be added.
-The major processes that encompass the module include
+The major processes that encompass the module include the following:

-- pollutant routing and removal, and
+- Pollutant routing and removal

-- buffer strip flow routing, strip sediment trapping and pollutant removal.
+- Buffer strip flow routing, strip sediment trapping and pollutant removal